CLINICAL ETHICS (BETH5204)

-The Bioethics Program at the School of Public Health are open for 2012 registrations.
+Bioethics Short Courses at the School of Public Health are open for 2016 registrations.
 These courses are designed to address the growing interest in the life sciences and biomedical technologies as well as the need for ethics education among researchers and practitioners in health-related fields and disciplines.
-They provide an innovative, interdisciplinary approach and are an excellent way to add value to an ongoing career or build a research career.
+They provide an innovative, interdisciplinary approach and are an excellent way to add value to an ongoing career.

 Students will receive a certificate of attendance but will not be eligible for university credit as the Professional Development course is not assessed.

-This professional development course provides participants with an overview of the broader philosophical, ethical, socio-political, and cultural issues that underlie the delivery of healthcare.
+This professional development course provides participants with an overview of the broader ethical issues that underlie the delivery of healthcare.

 Participants will first explore the importance of ethics in clinical practice, issues relating to the role of the professions, the interaction between ethics and law, and conceptual models for ethical reasoning in the clinical context.
 The program will also examine the foundations of clinical practice, including consent, competence, veracity, confidentiality, and decision-making as well as specific issues and populations within clinical practice, such as the care of vulnerable populations, children, and chronic illness.

 Importantly, the program will also focus on skills associated with clinical ethics including, analytic and mediation skills, and ethics consultation.
-The final day of the program will reflect on current debates in the Australian healthcare context, particularly issues associated with healthcare rationing.
+The program will also reflect on current debates in the Australian healthcare context, particularly issues associated with healthcare rationing.

 Readings will be provided to all participants.
 For further details email or call 02 9036 3065.